Majid Naini: Media coverage

-Naini was chosen by American composer Shawn Crouch to collaborate on a musical work, “The Garden of Paradise,” for which he selected and translated some of Rumi's poetry about love and peace.
+Naini was chosen by American composer Shawn Crouch to collaborate on a musical work, "The Garden of Paradise", for which he selected and translated some of Rumi's poetry about love and peace.
 The ensemble Chanticleer performed this piece five times as part of their "Composer/Our Age" program in Berkeley, Santa Clara, and San Francisco Conservatory of Music in March 2009.
-Naini has been featured in the San Francisco Chronicle, Sun-Sentinel, Tallahassee Democrat, Boca News, Penn Gazette, Huffington Post, Tehran Times, Iran Times, Willie Nelson's website, Deepak Chopra's Satellite Radio, Liz Sterling Talk Show, NBC, CNN, ITN Cable TV, Ettellaat, Keyhan Havai, Radio Farhang, Jam-e-Jam International TV, Pars Times, etc., and TV and Radio shows, including a PBS program, *“Iran: A Celebration of Art and Culture” and an 18-part series, “Mysteries of the Universe”.
-He was featured on the international TV three-part special: Rumi Documentary for The Year Of Rumi (2007 UNESCO).
+Naini has been featured in the San Francisco Chronicle, Sun-Sentinel, Tallahassee Democrat, Boca News, Penn Gazette, Huffington Post, Tehran Times, Iran Times, Willie Nelson's website, Deepak Chopra's Satellite Radio, Liz Sterling Talk Show, NBC, CNN, ITN Cable TV, Ettellaat, Keyhan Havai, Radio Farhang, Jam-e-Jam International TV, Pars Times, and elsewhere, and TV and radio shows, including a PBS program Iran: A Celebration of Art and Culture, and an 18-part series, Mysteries of the Universe.
+He was featured on the international TV three-part special: Rumi Documentary for The Year Of Rumi (2007, UNESCO).